New City | An Chathair Nua

 On 31 May 2019, as part of the boundary revision of the City of Cork, three former Cork County Library branch libraries transferred to the Cork City Library service.

 For general Cork City Council boundary information, including a boundary map please visit this website: https://www.corkcity.ie/en/council-services/public-info/boundary-extension/

 FAQs for our new members

-Q. Which branches are affected by the boundary extension?
+Q. Which branches were affected by the boundary extension?

-A. Ballincollig, Blarney and Glanmire Libraries will become part of Cork City Libraries service.
+A. Ballincollig, Blarney and Glanmire Libraries became part of Cork City Libraries service.

 Q. What about the Library Headquarters on Carrigrohane Road?

 A. The Library Headquarters on Carrigrohane Road remains part of Cork County Library service.